 Aircon keeps us cool in the summer and warm in winter, but we didn’t always have such a handy bit of technology.
 AC in the past was expensive and cumbersome, and before that, people just made do!

-To celebrate the incredible transition from handheld fans to air-con, these are 6 cool facts about the inventions’ history.
+To celebrate the incredible transition from handheld fans to air-con, these are 6 cool facts about the history of air con.

-From the humble inventor to the first fitted out car, here are 6 cool facts about air conditioning history.
+From the humble inventor to the first fitted out car, here are 6 cool facts about history of air con.

 Willis Carrier is credited with designing the first air conditioner; however, not for the reason, you may expect.
 The pioneering engineer came up with the idea to control the humidity in a New York publishing house.